What is Clicker?

-"Clicker" is a simple term used to describe a wireless hand-held device that can be used to interact with students in the classroom.
+"Clicker" is a simple term used to describe a wireless hand-held response system device that can be used to interact with students in the classroom.
 Clickers allow for "instant" feedback from students for questions posed by instructors.

-What clicker system is used at Loyola?
+What clicker or response system is used currently at Loyola?

 Beginning in Fall 2009, Loyola has partnered with i>clicker to serve as the preferred audience response system vendor.
 Instructors interested in using clicker technology can help decrease student expenses by adopting this university-wide system.
 An i>clicker remote can be used for multiple classes and sold back to the bookstore.
 Additional benefits include on-campus technical support by Academic Technology Services and teaching and training support from the Faculty Center for Ignatian Pedagogy .